Please contact us if you can help solve the following problems;

 The Bunwell Mill had an eight sided brick tower and a boat shaped cap.

-It may have looked something like this Suffolk smock mill at Great Thurlow .
+It may have looked something like this smock mill that once stood at

 Previous Problems and Some Answers